 Yeast Infection During Pregnancy

-Yup, you guess it.
+Yup, you guessed it.
 You're more prone to yeast infections now that you're pregnant.
-So how can you prevent them — and treat any you still happen to get?
-We've got all the answers.
+We've got all the answers for treatment and prevention.

 What is a yeast infection during pregnancy?